Orion New Zealand

 Orion New Zealand Limited (Orion) is an electricity distribution company, based in Christchurch, New Zealand.

 The company was formed under its current name in December 1998.
 Orion is owned by Christchurch City Council (89.3%) and Selwyn District Council (10.7%).
 In 2013, Orion posted a $49m profit, with $32m in dividends going to the shareholding councils.
-Its last CEO was Roger Sutton, who resigned to become CEO of the Canterbury Earthquake Recovery Authority on 13 June 2011.
+Roger Sutton was CEO until he resigned to become CEO of the Canterbury Earthquake Recovery Authority on 13 June 2011.